davidben/http-client-hint-reliability/draft-davidben-http-client-hint-reliability.md

 * The server may be running older software without support for ACCEPT_CH or ALPS.

-* The server's Accept-CH preferences may change while clients have existing connections open.
-In this case, the connection-level settings may be out of date.
-While the server could send a new ACCEPT_CH frame, the frame may not arrive in time for the client's next request.
+* The server's Accept-CH preferences may change while existing connections are open.
+Those connections will have outdated ACCEPT_CH frames.
+While the server could send a new one, the frame may not arrive in time for the next request.
 Moreover, if the HTTP serving frontend is an intermediary like a CDN, it may not be proactively notified of origin server changes.

 * HTTP/2 allows connection reuse across multiple origins (Section 9.1.1 of {{RFC7540}}).
 Some origins may not be listed in the ACCEPT_CH frame, particularly if the server used a wildcard X.509 certificate.